Krozark/SFML-Event/README.md

 SFML-Event
 ==========

-Some class to manage Envent in SFML
+Some class to manage Event in SFML